Map Layers

 Good

 Striped bass and bluefish populations stable.
-Range shifts northward consistent with warming trend.
+Range shifts northward consistent with warming.
+Black sea bass expanding into the region.
+Herring runs recovering with fish passage improvements.

 Erosion & Risk — All Zones